Step 1: Introduction to Gemology

 Read our five-part series on specific gravity testing procedures for more information.

-Read our article on the dichroscope for more information.
+Read our article on the using a dichroscope for more information.

 Equally important (and just a little more expensive) is a polariscope.
 It’s used in conjunction with a loupe or a strainless (not stainless) sphere, which is a glass sphere with no strain lines in it.
 These are used to determine if a material is singly or doubly refractive and to ascertain its optic sign.
 The polariscope will also show strain and twinning, which will occasionally help to distinguish between natural and synthetic materials.
 (If you can’t ascertain the optic sign with a polariscope, use a refractometer).